googlefonts/colr-gradients-spec/OFF_AMD2_WD.md

 bounded.
 * PaintColrGlyph is bounded *if and only if* the color glyph definition for the referenced base glyph ID is bounded.
-* PaintTransformed, PaintTranslate, PaintRotate and PaintSkew are bounded *if and only if* the referenced sub-graph is bounded.
+* PaintTransform, PaintTranslate, PaintRotate and PaintSkew are bounded *if and only if* the referenced sub-graph is bounded.
 * PaintComposite is either bounded or unbounded, according to the composite mode used and the boundedness of the referenced sub-graphs.
 See 5.7.11.2.5.12 for